Zengpiyan

-The cave yielded some of the country's oldest pieces of pottery as the appearance of pottery in the area is believed to be related to freshwater snail eating.
+The cave yielded some of the country's oldest pieces of pottery, as the appearance of pottery in the area is believed to be related to freshwater snail eating.
 "Freshwater snails were one of their staple foods, judging by the quantities of snail shells found in various strata".
 The oldest local pottery is according to Chinese archaeologists dated to 12,000 years BP.
 The ceramics of more recent strata were determined to belong to the "String pattern-Guan-vessel-type" (绳纹罐类).

 For some time the cave must also have served as a primitive tomb as bones of about 30 humans were discovered.
 No burial pits and funeral tools have been found.
 The bodies were buried mainly in a squatting position.

-The cave was finally abandoned after being inhabited for 5,000 years when a warm and humid period started around 7,000 years ago and the cave, only one meter above the surrounding plain, was often flooded.
+The cave was finally abandoned after being inhabited for 5,000 years when a warm and humid period started around 5000 BC and the cave, only one meter above the surrounding plain, was often flooded.

 The assertion that the pig was domesticated at this site remains controversial and has not yet been answered conclusively.

-scholars Zhang Chia and Hsiao-chun Hung in "Later hunter-gatherers in southern China, 18 000–3000 BC":
+scholars Zhang Chia and Hsiao-chun Hung in "Later hunter-gatherers in southern China, 18,000–3000 BC":

 "The ‘Neolithic package’ doesn't really work for this fascinating chapter of the human experience, where pottery, social aggregation, animal domestication and rice cultivation all arrive at different places and times.
 The authors define the role of the ‘pottery-using foragers’, sophisticated hunter-gatherers who left shell or fish middens in caves and dunes.
 These colonising non-farmers shared numerous cultural attributes with rice cultivators on the Yangtze, their parallel contemporaries over more than 5000 years.
 Some agriculturalists became hunter-foragers in turn when they expanded onto less fertile soils.
 No simple linear transition then, but the practice of ingenious strategies, adaptations and links in a big varied land."

-Zengpiyan has been listed a monument of the People's Republic of China in 2001.
+Zengpiyan has been listed as a monument of China in 2001.